Stacky2/AnomalyDetection/README.md

   for the anomaly detection algorithms.

 - data: Contains folders with the names of the data sets.
-In each of these folders there is a "data.csv" file that contains the data set.
-Further the folder data contains a "config.ini" file, in which contains important information about the different data sets (eg. name of the label column:
-  "label_col" or a list of the names of the categorical
+In each of these folders there is a "data.csv" file that contains the corresponding data set.
+Further the folder {data} contains a "config.ini" file, in which important information about the different datasets (eg. name of the label column: "label_col" or a list of the names of the categorical features: "fac_cols") is stored.
-  features: "fac_cols".

-- DataGeneration: contains a python file "DataGeneration.py" that contains the classes for the data models with functions that allow to simulate data for the anomaly detection tasks.
+- DataGeneration: Contains a python file "DataGeneration.py", that contains the classes for the data models with functions that allow to simulate data for the anomaly detection tasks.
   Further the folder contains a "config.ini" file which contains the details for the data simulation of each data set.

-- DataSplit: contains a python file "DataSplit.py" that contains functions that allow to split data for the novelty and outlier scenario.
+- AnomalyDataSet: Contains a python file "AnomalyDataSet.py", that contains a class for anomaly detection datasets with different functions that allow for example to generate train-test-splits.

-- Log: is the folder where the output files get saved after the main file "TestNoveltyMethod.py" or "TestNoveltyMethod.py" has been executed.
+- Log: This is the folder where the output files get saved, after the test method "execute_job" has been executed.

-- OptimizeParameters: contains a python file "OptimizeParameters.py" that handles the optimization of the hyper parameters of the anomaly models.
-Further there is a "config.ini" file in the folder that contains the parameters for the bayesian optimization algorithm as well as the ranges in which the optimization algorithm should optimize the parameters of the anomaly detection models.
+- OptimizeParameters: Contains a python file "OptimizeParameters.py", that handles the optimization of the hyper parameters of the anomaly models.
+Further there is a "config.ini" file in the folder, that contains the parameters for the Bayesian optimization algorithm as well as the ranges, in which the optimization algorithm should optimize the parameters.

-- RepresentationModels: Contains the python file "RepresentationModels.py" which contains the classes of the representation models.
+- RepresentationModels: Contains the python file "RepresentationModels.py", which contains the classes of the representation models.

-- Visualization: contains the python file "Visualization.py" that contains the functions to visualize data.
+- Visualization: Contains the python file "Visualization.py", that contains the functions to visualize data.